 SBIR Success Stories and Highlights

-EPA announced $1.6 million in funding for 15 small businesses to develop technologies that will help protect human health and the environment by detecting chemicals in the air, ensuring cleaner water, and creating greener materials.
+EPA announced $2.3 million in funding for 23 Phase I contracts with small businesses through its Small Business Innovation Research Program to develop technologies that will help protect human health and the environment.

 Planting the Seeds of Innovation: EPA Awards Contracts to 13 Small Businesses to Support Environmental Research (December 2016)